Wonco/bulk-local-unifi-to-cloud-controller/README.md

 6, Right click local_lan_to_unifi_controller.py and open with (editor of your choice)
 ![](IMAGES/edit_py.PNG)

 7, Find the function ssh_connect and inside it find the line with variable "command" on it, this is where you set your desired controller location (ip or hostname).
-Make sure you save it before closing.
+Make sure you save it before closing. e.g. ```set-inform examplehostname.com:8080``` or ```set-inform 10.2.15.254```
 ![](IMAGES/code_change.png)

 8, Go back to cmd and cd into the new cloned folder.